 import { ChatAnthropic } from '@langchain/anthropic'

-import { BaseMessage, HumanMessage } from '@langchain/core/messages'
+import { BaseMessage, HumanMessage, ToolMessage } from '@langchain/core/messages'

-import { createReactAgent } from '@langchain/langgraph/prebuilt'
+import { createAgent } from 'langchain'

-import { langchainTemperatureTool } from './tools/langchainTemperatureTool'
+import { temperatureTool } from './tools/temperature'

 const ai = new ChatAnthropic({

-model: 'claude-3-5-sonnet-latest',
+model: 'claude-sonnet-4-6',

 temperature: 0,